 Sociology Pathway

-Recommended for learners who want to progress onto L3 Access to HE (social sciences).
+Recommended for learners who want to progress onto L3 Access to HE (Social Science).

 Health Pathway

-Recommended for learners who want to progress onto L3 Access to HE (Health).
+Recommended for learners who want to progress onto L3 Access to HE (Health Professions).

 Both pathways provides learners with the fantastic opportunity to develop their fundamental knowledge and skills required to progress onto the access course.
 Through the combination of taught units and assignments, learners will develop their digital skills, subject understanding and their approach towards healthy living styles.